SKhadijat38/DSA-Capstone-Project-2-Palmoria-Group-HR-Analysis/README.md

 # DSA-Capstone-Project-2-Palmoria-Group-HR-Analysis
 ## Project Overview

-This project presents an HR Data analysis for Palmoria Group, a manufacturing company in Nigria, aimed at identifying gender-related disparities across departments and regions.
+This capstone project presents an HR Data analysis for Palmoria Group, a manufacturing company in Nigria, aimed at identifying gender-related disparities across departments and regions.
 The analysis explores gender distribution, performance rtings, salary structure, and compliance with labour regulations, including a new $90,000 minimum wage policy.
 Key deliverables include a cleand dataset, insightful visualizations, and actionable recommendations to support data driven HR decisioons and promote workplace equity.

 ## Data Type and Source
 The primary source of data used is Palmoria Group emp data083200.csv and Palmoria Group Bonus_083311. xlsx and this is an open source data that can be freely downloaded from an open source online such as kaggle or FRED or any other data repository site.

 ## Data Tool Used
--MS Power Bi for Data Cleaning [Download Here] Amazon.case.study_083209.-.[Palmoria Group emp-data_083200.csv](https://github.com/user-attachments/files/21076010/Palmoria.Group.emp-data_083200.csv)
+-MS Power Bi for Data Cleaning [Download Here] [Palmoria Group emp-data_083200.csv](https://github.com/user-attachments/files/21076010/Palmoria.Group.emp-data_083200.csv)
 Copy.2.xlsx)

   -For Data Collection